MicrosoftDocs/appcenter-docs/docs/quickstarts/ios/analytics.md

 ## Open the app and view user Analytics
 To see users, session, and other information on the Overview page:
-1. Run the app using .xcworkspace, or from your device.
+1. Run the app using `.xcworkspace`, or from your device.

 2. Interact with the sample app from the simulator or device.